corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/tracing.md

 # Tracing Framework

-As a Corda Cluster Operator, you may want to configure sample rate when deploying the Helm chart.
-You can do this using the `--trace-samples-per-second` command line option that:
+As a Corda Cluster Operator, you may want to configure a tracing server and sample rate when deploying the Helm chart.
+The tracing configuration supported by the Helm chart contains the following configuration in the `values.yaml` file:

-* defaults to 1 sample per second if not set
-* allows specifying unsigned numeric values as samples per second
-* allows `unlimited` value to to sample all requests

-The tracing configuration supported by the Helm chart contains the following information in the `values.yaml` file:

 ```
 tracing: